suhas-1001/Unfold24/Avalanche Etna Testnet Idea/README.md

-# Etna Testnet Projects
+# BridgeHub: Unlocking Cross-Chain Synergy

-Welcome to the **Etna Testnet Projects Repository**!
-This repository contains a suite of blockchain projects designed to align with the Etna Testnet Ideas from the Avalanche9000 upgrade.
-Each project demonstrates specific functionalities within the Avalanche ecosystem, focusing on interchain messaging, token bridging, and contract creation.
+This repository contains a suite of blockchain projects that demonstrates specific functionalities within the Avalanche ecosystem, focusing on interchain messaging, token bridging, and contract creation.

 ## Table of Contents
 - [Overview](#overview)